 Each trust beneficiary is assigned an account manager who is the primary contact for dispursement requests.
-Requests can be made through the online form available on our website, thearctrust.org, or by email, phone, or fax.
+Requests can be made through our online portal, INtrust, or by email, phone, or fax.
 Requests can only be made by the key people, or, when appropriate, by the beneficiary.